 When I think about my long-term health, keeping my body and skin in good shape is certainly important, but making sure my mind stays sharp is priority number one.
 Sure, losing collagen and a youthful figure stinks, but as long as I can still have intelligent conversations, aging doesn't really scare me.

-"We are beginning to more clearly understand the impact of nutrition on learning and memory—from infancy into adulthood," says Matt Kuchan, Ph.D., lead nutrition discovery scientist for brain health at Abbott, a global healthcare company.
-"That really brings to life the important role nutrition plays in helping to create strong brain connections, helping us to focus, preserving our memories, and ultimately, in preserving who we are."
+"We're beginning to more clearly understand the impact of nutrition on learning and memory—from infancy into adulthood," says Matt Kuchan, Ph.D., lead nutrition discovery scientist for brain health at Abbott, a global healthcare company.
+"That really brings to life the important role nutrition plays in helping to create strong brain connections, helping us to focus, preserving our memories and ultimately, in preserving who we are."
 I spoke with Kuchan as well as two other brain health specialists, who shared the latest research about which foods help keep our brains sharp (and which we should avoid).

 Leafy greens like kale, Swiss chard, collard greens, and romaine lettuce, as well as broccoli, are also rich in lutein; plus, they contain another potent nutrient called zeaxanthin.
 "Additional research we have conducted suggests a combination of lutein and zeaxanthin can help improve processing speed and memory at any age," says Kuchan.
 (In addition, broccoli boasts high levels of vitamin K and choline, which help keep your memory sharp.)

 To reap the benefits, Kuchan says to aim for at least six milligrams of lutein and two milligrams of zeaxanthin every day.
 "It's the equivalent of one cup of steamed kale," he says.
-(You can also find this nutrient combo in supplement form for cheap, if you and your doctor feel it's right for you.)
+(You can also find this nutrient combo in supplement form ($14) for cheap if you and your doctor feel it's right for you.)

-According to Mike Dow, Psy.D., brain health expert and author of Healing the Broken Brain ($17), this simple blend of spices helps keep the mind sharp on a long-term basis.
+According to Mike Dow, PsyD, brain health expert and author of Healing the Broken Brain, this simple blend of spices helps keep the mind sharp on a long-term basis.
 Why do you need both spices together?
 "Turmeric is a potent anti-inflammatory agent, and black pepper makes it bioavailable, which means it helps your body digest it and make its way into your brain," Dow says.
 Once it gets there, he explains, the mixture "prevents the buildup of dementia-causing plaques in the brain and is even helpful in treating depression."

-Work these spices into your daily diet by adding half a teaspoon of each to your salad, or try Dow's "wellness shot": half a teaspoon of turmeric, half a teaspoon of black pepper, an ounce of water, and a fresh squeeze of lemon.
+Work these spices into your daily diet by adding half a teaspoon of each to your salad, or try Dow's "wellness shot": half a teaspoon of turmeric, half a teaspoon of black pepper, an ounce of water and a fresh squeeze of lemon.

-Nuts and seeds are also a great source of vitamin E, which is "naturally found in parts of the brain that are linked to memory, vision, and language development," says Kuchan.
+Nuts and seeds are also a great source of vitamin E, which is "naturally found in parts of the brain that are linked to memory, vision and language development," says Kuchan.
 Furthermore, it has been shown that "higher levels of vitamin E correspond with less cognitive decline as you get older," says Calapai.
-As a great daily snack, reach for an ounce of walnuts, hazelnuts, Brazil nuts, almonds, cashews, peanuts, sunflower seeds, or nonhydrogenated nut butter like peanut butter, almond butter, or tahini.
+As a great daily snack, reach for an ounce of walnuts, hazelnuts, Brazil nuts, almonds, cashews, peanuts, sunflower seeds or nonhydrogenated nut butter like peanut butter, almond butter or tahini.
 Avocados are high in vitamin E as well.

 DHA is a specific type of omega-3 fatty acid "associated with an improved ability to access and use information," says Kuchan.
 It is hard for the body to extract DHA from nuts, but Dow says that seafood makes the nutrient very accessible.
-"Some fish needs to be wild caught to ensure it's high in [DHA] but low in mercury (e.g., salmon)," he says.
+"Some fish need to be wild-caught to ensure it's high in [DHA] but low in mercury (e.g., salmon)," he says.
 "But others are high in [DHA] and low in mercury even when farm-raised (e.g., rainbow trout, arctic char)."
 In addition, seafood is another excellent source of vitamin E.